nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 - `kid-green.jpg`
 - `beach.jpg`

-Currently in Canvas > Modules > Week 10
+Currently in Canvas > Modules > Week 10.

+Alternate image options at this [link](https://github.com/nickmvincent/cmpt120_fall2024/tree/main/other_content/week10_more_images)

+GitHub > other_content > week10_more_images

+---

+## Prerequisites: Installing a new Python library

 And we need to install a new Python library

 - `pygame`

+---

+## Using cmpt120image.py and pygame

+Ok, time to import an existing image.

+- Download cmpt120image.py
+  - Try: `pip3 install pygame`
+    - Didn't work? try `pip install pygame`
+      - Didn't work? try `python3 -m pip install -U pygame==2.6.0`
+        - Didn't work?
+Office hours
+- Create a new script

 ---